This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How do you feed a snake a healthy diet?

-Feed your snake by offering frozen-thawed prey about 10% of its body weight, every 1-2 weeks.
+Feed your snake a healthy diet by offering appropriately-sized, frozen-thawed prey matching its girth.

 How do snakes adjust their diet?

-Snakes adapt their diet by changing prey type and feeding frequency based on age, size, and activity level.
+Snakes adapt their diet based on age, size, species, and available prey.

 Why is feeding frequency important in snake care?